housaynraffea/TomaToro-Demo1/README.md

 NOTE: This demonstration doesn't include an 'alarm' or a notification of sorts, so the app is only limited to popups.
 Meaning you can actually RUN it in the background, you'll just not know if the timer has finished or not.

-NOTE: the 'Auto-start' features are commented.
-This was a simple case of my own overcomplifications and overscoping leading to these features being cut from the demonstration.
-However, if you'd like an extra challenge, you can add them in yourself!

 <img width="404" height="751" alt="TomaToro_XnneYjd3Sr" src="https://github.com/user-attachments/assets/d7ca8470-625c-4a47-aab9-472da2312b88" />